rokubop/talon-ui-elements/README.md

 ]
 ```

-We can then use these actions to trigger a highlight or unhighlight, targeting an element with the id `"box"`:
+We can use these actions to trigger a highlight or unhighlight, targeting an element with the id `"box"`.
+Highlights happen on a separate decoration layer, and are faster than a full rerender.
 ```py
 actions.user.ui_elements_highlight("box")
 actions.user.ui_elements_highlight_briefly("box")